-3.3.5.2 Temperature
+3.2.7.2 Temperature

-Electronic barometers must be kept at a constant temperature if the calibration is to be maintained.
-It is also preferable that the temperature be near the calibration temperature.
-However, many commercially available electronic barometers are not temperature-controlled and are prone to greater error.
+Most electronic barometers are adequately compensated for temperature, which can be proven during calibration or testing.
+In case electronic barometers are not sufficiently compensated for temperature, these instruments must be kept at a constant temperature if the calibration is to be maintained.
+The temperature should be near the calibration temperature.
+In case electronic barometers are not temperature-controlled at all and these devices are prone to greater error.
 Most depend on accurate temperature measurement of the sensing element and electronic correction of the pressure.
 This assumes that there are no thermal gradients within the sensing element of the barometer.
 In situations where the temperature changes reasonably quickly, this can result in short-term hysteresis errors in the measured pressure.

-The change in calibration is also highly dependent on the thermal history of the barometer.
-Prolonged exposure to temperatures that differ from the calibration temperature can result in medium to long-term calibration shifts.
+The change in calibration may also be dependent on the thermal history of the barometer.
+Prolonged exposure to temperatures changes may result in medium to long-term calibration shifts.

 The electronics of the barometer can also introduce errors if it is not held at the same temperature as the sensor element.
 Electronic barometers are very often used in extreme climatic conditions, especially in automatic weather stations.
 In these situations, the barometer can be exposed to temperatures well in excess of its manufacturer’s design and calibration specifications.